-High-protein diets are becoming more and more popular as a method to both increase muscle mass and lose weight.
-Now however, new research is showing that excessive consumption of protein-rich foods may damage cardiovascular health due to their high presence of certain amino acids.
+High-protein diets are more and more popular as a method to increase muscle mass and lose weight.
+New research shows that excessive consumption of protein-rich foods may damage heart health due to their high presence of specific amino acids.

-Nevertheless, co-author of the study, Professor John Richie said, "For decades, it has been understood that diets restricting sulfur amino acids were beneficial for longevity in animals.
+Nevertheless, co-author of the study, Professor John Richie, said, "For decades, it has been understood that diets restricting sulfur amino acids were beneficial for longevity in animals.
 This study provides the first epidemiologic evidence that excessive dietary intake of sulfur amino acids may be related to chronic disease outcomes in humans."